 Love my card?
 Please pin it and share it on Facebook!

-You may also like some of my Some of my other favorite Valentine’s Day themed projects.
+You may also like some of my other favorite Valentine’s Day-themed projects.

 I don’t consider myself very crafty, but if I can figure out how to make a Valentine’s Day card, you guys can too.
 In fact, I’ll bet a lot of you would do one better and make this Valentine’s Day card and then maybe add some extra little personal touch or embellishment.